 Using the match function

-Want to learn even more about using Mathcad?
-Check out this prerecorded webinar to learn more about documenting design intent, creating analysis-driven designs, and more.
+Want to learn even more about using PTC Mathcad?
+Check out these prerecorded webinars to learn more about documenting design intent, creating analysis-driven designs, and more.

 Featured image Structure by Les Chatfield via Flickr